Student Health & Medical

 Is my child well enough to be at school?

-If your child appears to be unwell, please do not send them to school; it is better to keep them home until they are well enough to fully participate in a normal school day without the assistance of paracetamol or ibuprofen.
+If your child appears to be unwell, please do not send them to school; it is better to keep them home until they are well enough to fully participate in a normal school day.
 This enables your child to learn at their full capacity and avoids other children from also becoming unwell.

 Contagious Conditions